drewrh/nonogram-solver/README.md

 ### High-level overview

-Our technique begins by first generating all possible domains for each row and column.
+The technique begins by first generating all possible domains for each row and column.
 For a row with a size of 5 and the values of [2, 1] the domain values would be:

 - [▮▮▯▮▯]
 - [▮▮▯▯▮]